Let us walk you through each tab of PowerPress 9.0+.

 If you’re planning on having multiple podcasts on one site, but already have an existing show, this would be the best option to use.

+Create and manage podcasting feeds for specific post types.
 This is an advanced podcasting option and isn’t recommended unless you know what you’re doing for sure.

 PowerPress Playlist Player